michaelnicholls/ZPARAMS/README.md

 and in POST mode updates the values.

 If you have problems after cloning the repo, try deleting the ZMn_HTTP service and its associated authorizations.
 Recreeate the service, using the
-ZCL_MN_HTTP handler class, ans publish it locally.
+ZCL_PARAMS_HTTP handler class, and publish it locally.